Team-Takeoff/Capstone/README.md

 We encourage you to read our Final Report to learn more about our motiviations, inspirations, methods and findings.

-Noteworthy:
+**Noteworthy**:
  - Our analysis is primarily centered around the Dallas / Fort Worth Airport.
-This airport was chosen due to it's importance in the US aiport network or its high centrality to other nodes in the airport network.
+This airport was chosen due to it's importance in the US aiport network (i.e. its high centrality to other nodes in the airport network).
  - All of our data used in this project is open source and available to anyone to use, modify, and redistribute without any restrictions.
 You do not need to obtain a license to access our data.